We are OPEN!

 Cloth Face Coverings

-- All YWCA staff members will be required to wear cloth face coverings when inside the lobby, pool office, and locker room areas.
+- All YWCA staff members, age 5 and older, will be required to wear cloth face coverings when inside the lobby, pool office, locker room areas, and pool deck.

-- YWCA members are strongly encouraged to wear cloth face coverings when entering and exiting the pool area, in the lobby and locker room areas, and when not in the water.
+- YWCA members are required to wear cloth face coverings when entering and exiting the pool area, in the lobby and locker room areas, and when not in the water.
+Again, we require this for the protection and respect of other members and staff.
+We are in this together.

 - We also advise you not to wear cloth face coverings when in the water, as it can be difficult to breathe through when wet.